Skip to content

 Since 2018, Dr Latefa Guemar (University of East London) and Dr Jessica Northey (Coventry University) have been working together to build links between Algerian and British Universities.
 Since 2019, they have worked with Jijel University in Algeria, where Latefa is originally from, to set up numerous initiatives to support Algerian students with research, writing and opportunities.
 Together with colleagues in Jijel, they developed the Imagining the Future project and succeeded in gaining funding support from the British Academy.

 The project investigates innovative ideas of young people on tackling environmental challenges.
-The project captures creative energy of young people to understand how they imagine their own futures in Algeria rather than risking their lives by taking unsafe routes of migration.
+The project captures the creative energy of young people to understand how they imagine their own futures in Algeria rather than risking their lives by taking unsafe routes of migration.
 What forms of governance are fair and sustainable?
-How can young people be better involved in policymaking to ensure such imagined futures and livelihoods could be possible?
+How can young people be better involved in policymaking to ensure such imagined futures and livelihoods are possible?

 This research will also prove valuable across North Africa, the Mediterranean, and beyond, with many countries facing stark new challenges around sustainability, climate change adaptation as well as considerations around the future of work.

 Algeria is characterised by a very young population.
 Almost a third are under 15, and those under 30 represent 75% of the population.
 Young people suffer high levels of unemployment, with figures twice as high for women.
 This is a major challenge for the state and society.
-Young people lack social, cultural, political and economic opportunities which prevents them leaving the family household, entering adulthood themselves and developing meaningful lives.
+Young people lack social, cultural, political and economic opportunities which prevents them from leaving the family household, entering adulthood themselves and developing meaningful lives.
 If employed, they often face precarious livelihoods, low pay and if in the informal sector, limited workers' rights.
 This situation is even more challenging for women and those with a disability.
-The problems of accessing labour markets and pursuing purposeful lives are compounded as well by significant regional and spatial inequalities across the country, driving internal migration to a densely populated, heavily polluted capital and leaving once thriving heritage rich towns without their young.
+The problems of accessing labour markets and pursuing purposeful lives are compounded as well by significant regional and spatial inequalities across the country, driving internal migration to a densely populated, heavily polluted capital and leaving once thriving heritage-rich towns without their young.

 The project aims to explore how young people across different cities in Algeria now view themselves, and what they think is necessary to become citizens capable of influencing policy and politics in the country, creating meaningful livelihoods, protecting their own environments leading to a significant reduction in young people risking their lives in dangerous boats to cross the Mediterranean for better lives.